727800350/note/cs/awk.md

 AWK - the (very old) original from AT&T
 NAWK - A newer, improved version from AT&T
-GAWK - The FGNU Project’s implementation, linux 中默认的版本.
+GAWK - The FGNU Project's implementation, linux 中默认的版本.

 **特性**
 It can be considered to be a pseudo-C interpretor, as it understands the same arithmatic operators as C.